What is the Mahjong Card?

 This is one of the most important distinctions on the card:

 - Exposed hands (X) — You CAN call discarded tiles from other players to complete groups.
-Called groups must be placed face-up (exposed) on the table.
+Called groups must be placed face-up on the table.

 Some hands mix exposed and concealed groups, meaning certain parts must be self-drawn while others can be called.